blockprotocol/blockprotocol/site/README.md

 - `S3_SECRET_ACCESS_KEY`
 - `S3_BASE_URL`

-API-published blocks are uploaded to R2.
+API-published blocks are uploaded to S3 storage (e.g. R2).
 This is not necessary for blocks added to the `hub/` folder in the repo.

 ### AWS configuration